23 Traditional Turkish Meze Dishes (Complete Meze Guide)

 A mini food processor is a fantastic tool for making Turkish meze dips and spreads, utilized to crush and prepare chopped ingredients in a traditional Turkish way.
 Personally, I have a strong attachment to my mini-prep plus processor.
 I highly recommend getting one.

-Having small scraping spatulas is ideal when it comes to scraping dips and spreads from the food processor.
+Having small scraping spatulas is ideal for scraping dips and spreads from the food processor.
 You can use any small-sized spatula or even a spoon!

 Now, let’s talk about the importance of a sharp knife.
 It may seem obvious, but no one enjoys cutting tomatoes with a dull knife.
 Personally, I own a knife set and get my husband to sharpen them to keep them razor-sharp.